leonwebs/Community/Redistricting.md

 ```

-Equal populations is part of the goal of the regionalization analysis,
-but it isn't weighted enough.

-####Future Work
+#### Future Work

-We'll have to better weight the requirement of even populations in
+Clearly, more criteria need to be included in the optimization, most
+pressingly compactness.
+No one would accept these lines, even though
+they are technically legal.

-order to have a map that passes muster.
-In addition, we have a sense
+Also we have a sense of how well the regionalization preserves
-of how well the regionalization preserves communities of interest, but
+communities of interest, but could we do better?
+At what cost to the
+other optimization critera?
+Is there a map that, for instance, gives
+a majority hispanic district, and how much would it sacrifice on other
-could we do better?
-At what cost?
-To answer that quantitatively, I'd
+critera?
+To answer that quantitatively, I'd like to generate a set of
-like to generate a set of random regionalizations and see where our
+random regionalizations and see where our optimized regionalization
-optimized regionalization ranks, both in variables that were optimized
+ranks, both in variables that were optimized and those that weren't.
-and those that weren't.
-This pseudo-p value will characterize how
+This pseudo-p value will characterize how different weightings of
-different weightings of variables affect the final result.
+variables affect the final result.